Team-Resurgent/PrometheOS-Firmware/README.md

 ### Packaging PromethOS firmware

-* Open PrometheOSTools\PrometheOSTools.sln in VS2022 select to build PrometheOSPacker as startup project
+* Open PrometheOSUtility\PrometheOSUtility.sln in VS2022 select to build PrometheOSPacker as startup project
 * Build and run
 * Follow on screen prompts
 * Flash your xenium to test (Beware it is recommended you have a xenium)